iamdevonbutler/mongorules/README.md

 **For arrays:**

 - Array of values: passes each value to the validation function.
-- Array of objects: passes each object to the validation function.
+- Array of objects: passes each object to the validation function (not incredibly useful).
 - Array of arrays of values: passes each inner array to the validation function.
 - Array of arrays of objects: passes each inner array to the validation function.